gigo6000/DevtimeBackboneBundle/README.md

 After putting this in your template and reloading the page you should see a popup message saying: "Hellow from Backbone!"

 ## Scaffolding
-BackboneBundle provides a simple generator to help you get started with your backbone.js objects The generator will only create client side code (javascript).
+This bundle provides a simple generator to help you get started with your backbone.js classes.
+The generator will only create client side code (javascript).

 ``` bash
 php app/console backbone:scaffold AcmeDemoBundle model
 ```

-This generator creates skeleton router, view, model and collection classes
+The scaffold generator creates skeleton router, view, model and collection classes

 ## Example Usage
 ``` bash